 Weight loss is something which requires close veterinary supervision.
-If it is done too quickly it can lead to hepatic lipidosis, which is life threatening.
+Sudden and rapid weight loss can lead to hepatic lipidosis, which is life-threatening.
 Therefore NEVER attempt a weight reduction diet on your own.
 A safe guide is 1 to 1.5% weight loss per week.
 You and your veterinarian will work closely to ensure weight loss is achieved safely.
 Regular check-ins will be necessary.

-Increase exercise: There are plenty of interactive toys on the market which will encourage your cat to exercise.
-You should aim for 20-30 minutes of exercise a day, this can be split into two or three sessions.
+- Increase exercise: There are plenty of interactive toys on the market which will encourage your cat to exercise.
+Aim for 20-30 minutes of exercise a day, this can be split into two or three sessions.
 There are many types of cat toy on the market, buy a variety and try them all out on your cat.
 Some love to play fetch, others love to stalk and attack a wand toy.
 A favourite of my cats was Da Bird.
 I would recommend starting out with shorter exercise sessions but more frequently initially.
 Jackson Galaxy recommends working with your cat’s hunt, kill, eat drive.
 A cat in the wild would stalk his prey, once caught he would kill and then eat it.
 Make your cat earn his dinner by mimicking what he would do in the wild.
 Allow him to stalk his prey (again, a wand toy is great for this), don’t let him catch it immediately, but make him work for it.
 After his play session, feed him (if it’s dinner time).
 This has so many benefits.
-It is time spent with your cat, it exercises his body as well as his mind and he earns his supper.

-Decrease caloric intake: There are prescription diets on the market specifically for cats, your veterinarian will be able to recommend the right diet for your cat.
-As discussed above, it is now well known that many dry foods contain excessive quantities of carbohydrates which can lead to obesity.
-So switching to either canned or raw food should be discussed with your veterinarian and it should be done gradually over several days.
+- Decrease caloric intake: There are prescription diets on the market specifically for cats, your veterinarian will be able to recommend the right diet for your cat.
+Switch to canned or raw diets.
 Cats can be extremely fussy when it comes to changes in their diet and if that happens, they can develop the potentially life-threatening hepatic lipidosis.

-If the cause is medical and not diet related, treating the condition should hopefully resolve the obesity.
+If the cause is medical and not diet related, treating the condition should hopefully resolve obesity.

 Once your cat has reached his target weight, maintain this by feeding a balanced diet which meets but does not exceed his calorific requirements.
 Remember, the older and less active the cat, the fewer calories he requires.
 As a general rule of thumb, I like to remove uneaten food after 20-30 minutes.